Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 Final Thoughts: This Is Hard—and You’re Not Failing

 If your child is having anger outbursts during eating disorder treatment, it does not mean you’re doing something wrong.
+It often means:

 The eating disorder is being challenged